Tensor Network Structure Search Via Canonical Dimension Tree Enumeration: Introduction

 \section{Introduction}

-Tensor networks have found widespread applications in machine learning~\cite{lebedev2014speeding,novikov2015tensorizing,phan2020stable,memmel2022position}, scientific computing~\cite{pmlr-v139-richter21a,PhysRevB.95.045117,PhysRevX.14.011009,ma2024approximate}, quantum computing~\cite{verstraete2008matrix,banuls2023tensor,Montangero_2018}, and many other areas because they allow effective low-rank approximations of high-dimensional data.
-Over the past decade, various tensor network structures, such as tensor train~\cite{Oseledets_2011}, Tucker~\cite{Tucker_1966}, and hierarchical Tuckers~\cite{ht}, have been deployed.
-Each such structure offers distinct advantages for specific scenarios, with no single optimal representation.
+Tensor networks have found widespread applications in machine learning~\citep{lebedev2014speeding,novikov2015tensorizing,phan2020stable,memmel2022position,doi:10.1137/22M1506857,panagakis2021tensor}, scientific computing~\cite{pmlr-v139-richter21a,PhysRevB.95.045117,PhysRevX.14.011009,ma2024approximate,doi:10.1137/20M1321838,doi:10.1137/19M1280156,doi:10.1137/22M153879X}, quantum computing~\cite{verstraete2008matrix,banuls2023tensor,Montangero_2018,doi:10.1137/080739379}, among many other fields, because they allow effective low-rank approximations of high-dimensional data.
+Over the past decade, various tensor network structures---such as tensor trains (TT)~\citep{Oseledets_2011}, Tuckers~\citep{Tucker_1966}, and hierarchical Tuckers (HT)~\citep{ht}---have been deployed.
+Each of these structures offers distinct advantages for specific scenarios, with no single optimal representation across problem settings.
 This observation brings up an important question: given a data tensor and an optimization objective, how could one efficiently determine the most suitable tensor network structure to achieve the desired goal?
-This question have evolved into a research topic known as tensor network structure search (TN-SS).
+This question has evolved into a research topic known as tensor network structure search (TN-SS).

-TN-SS has two highly inter-related parts: (1) a graph structure where each node corresponds to a tensor and each edge represents a shared dimension between connecting tensors; and (2) an assessment of the compression and approximation quality of each graph.
-More specifically, the task of finding an optimal tensor network structure involves two subtasks: \begin{enumerate*}[label=(\arabic*)] \item topology search: identity the optimal connections between nodes; \item rank search: find the optimal dimension sizes (also called ranks) for edges. \end{enumerate*} While this division provides a clear framework to address the TN-SS problem, existing approaches face significant challenges in effectively solving these subproblems.
+TN-SS has two highly inter-related components: (1) the identification of a graph where nodes correspond to tensors and edges represent shared dimensions between connecting tensors; and (2) an assessment of the compression and approximation quality of each graph.
+More specifically, the task of searching for optimal tensor network structures involves two subtasks: \begin{enumerate*}[label=(\arabic*)] \item topology search: identify the optimal connections between nodes; and \item rank search: find the optimal dimension sizes (also called ranks) for edges. \end{enumerate*} While this division provides a clear framework to address the TN-SS problem, existing approaches face significant challenges in effectively solving these subtasks.
+We categorize these problems into two primary challenges: the combinatorial explosion of the search space, and the prohibitive computational cost of candidate evaluation.